 On the road again, you will come across Ballinskelligs beach.
 It is just before Ballinskelligs Village and you can take a dip in the inviting clear water.

 The next town you come to is Waterville.
 See my web page on things to do in Waterville here.

 It was the hometown of Mick O’Dwyer – A famous Kerry footballer.
 He was the manager of the Kerry football team during the 1970s and 1980s.

 There is a statue of Charlie Chaplin in the middle of the village as this was one of his family’s favourite holiday spots.
-Whether you are looking for beautiful scenery, world-class golf or spectacular food, a nice pint of guinness in a traditional Irish pub then Waterville is the place to be.
+Whether you are looking for beautiful scenery, world-class golf or spectacular food, or a nice pint of Guinness in a traditional Irish pub then Waterville is the place to be.

 No wonder this location is considered to be the seafood capital of Ireland with its great variety of seafood including prawns, muscles, lobsters, crabs, and the many different varieties of fish.

-Renowned for its 18 hole golf championship links, Waterville is also a cyclist’s paradise who want to immerse themselves in the “real” Ireland.
-To keep you entertained there are heritage tours, horse riding, Skellig trips, golfing, culture and fishing.
+Renowned for its 18-hole golf championship links, Waterville is also a cyclist’s paradise who wants to immerse themselves in the “real” Ireland.
+To keep you entertained there are heritage tours, horse riding, Skellig trips, golfing, culture, and fishing.

 Buy a banana because there are 2 or 3 hills coming up.
 The first one is the worst but not as bad as Coonanaspig Mountain behind Portmagee.
 It is called Coomakesta Pass.

 At the top, there is a viewing point where you can see Scariff Island and out to the Atlantic Ocean.
 The next town is Caherdaniel and this was the home of the Liberator, Daniel O’Connell.
 See my website page here.